anjelinejeline/WHODiseasesSim/README.md

 -   Input
 -   Scripts

-It assumes that the results will be saved in a folder called Output and relative subfolder
+It assumes that the results will be saved in a folder called Output and relative subfolders.

 ## Files